Private Applicator Training Program

 Initial Private Applicator Training

 An Initial Private Applicator Training is a seven-hour program covering the basics of pesticide use.
 Upon completion of the program applicators must take an ungraded 50-question exam.
 Initial Private Applicator Trainings must adhere to criteria set forth for initial programs.
-Initial Private Applicator Trainings are offered yearly throughout the state.
+Initial Private Applicator Trainings are offered annually throughout the state.

 Training Material

 If you attend an Initial Private Applicator Training you will be provided the following materials at the time of the event.
-If you decide to take the exam you are required to have the following manuals prior to applying for a Montana Private Applicator Pesticide License.
+If you decide to take the exam you are required to have the following manuals prior to applying for a Montana Private Applicator pesticide license.
 MSU PEP highly recommends purchasing and studying these materials in advance.

 Core Topic Training Videos